JstMagic/dynamicPDO/README.md

   *where foo@bar is the data you would like to insert in the field; "fields"=>'email *Another example, 145.814.964.2 is the ip you would like to insert in the field;"fields"=>ip

- #Specifying an alternative database for different uses, perhabs your mailling list isnt within thesame database as your member table, this class and methods can be called from anywhere
+ #Specifying an alternative database for different uses, perhaps your mailing list isn’t within the same database as your member table, this class and methods can be called from anywhere
  * $dbInfo = array('DB_HOST'=>'localhost','DB_NAME'=>'user_db','DB_USER'=>'root','DB_PASSWORD'=>'testing');
  * $process->quickQuery("foo@bar.com","145.814.964.2", 547g7recv24s5fd47sf54s, 2015-11-2015, array('db'=>$dbInfo, table'=>'subscribers',"fields"=>'email, ip_address, unsubscribe_key, added_on'));
  * if a database isnt specified it would use the default database.

 other bits and pieces added that may be of use, such as strict email validation, not so strong text validation, isSubscribed function.
 Alot more useful things to be added in due time.

+#Note
+If you are experiencing issues, check that this file exists ('php/classes/db/db.bindParam.php) and giving the appropriate permissions